-- Part 2.2 of the SEPP contains general rules for clearing activities
+- Part 2.2 contains general rules for clearing activities

-- Part 2.3 of the SEPP allows Councils to require permits to clear certain types of vegetation and provides rules around those permits
+- Part 2.3 allows Councils to require permits to clear certain types of vegetation and provides rules around those permits

-- Part 2.4 of the SEPP provides rules for when approval is required from the Native Vegetation Panel, and provides rules around those approvals
+- Part 2.4 provides rules for when approval is required from the Native Vegetation Panel, and provides rules around those approvals

-- Part 2.5 of the SEPP contains a permanent framework for land clearing associated with routine agricultural activities.
+- Part 2.5 contains a permanent framework for land clearing associated with routine agricultural activities.

-Part 2.2 outlines the different types of clearing activities which requires a permit, those which do not require a permit and those which are permitted without development consent.
+Part 2.2 outlines the different types of clearing activities that require a permit, those which do not require a permit and those which are permitted without development consent.

 Any clearing above the biodiversity offsets scheme threshold requires an approval from the Native Vegetation Panel after Part 2.4.

 Part 2.3 outlines the function of a council permit system in regulating vegetation clearing in non-rural areas.
-Councils can specify vegetation that requires a permit to clear by declaring it in their DCP as vegetation to which Part 2.3 of the SEPP applies.
-The DCP may identify the vegetation in any manner including by listing the species, size or location of vegetation, or the presence of vegetation in an ecological community or in the habitat of a threatened species.
+Councils can specify vegetation needing a permit to clear by declaring it in their development control plan as vegetation to which Part 2.3 of the SEPP applies.
+The development control plan may identify the vegetation in any manner including by listing the species, size or location of vegetation, or the presence of vegetation in an ecological community or in the habitat of a threatened species.

-When assessing a request for a clearing permit, councils may request information about the proposed clearing to allow proper consideration of the application.
+When assessing a request for a clearing permit, councils may ask for information about the proposed clearing to allow proper consideration of the application.
 If a permit application is refused, the applicant has the right to appeal the refusal in the Land and Environment Court.

-Clearing that exceeds the Biodiversity Offset Scheme (BOS) threshold must be approved by the Native Vegetation Panel.
-The proposed clearing must be assessed using Biodiversity Assessment Method (BAM).
-When assessing an application, the Panel must consider relevant provisions in development control plans and environmental planning instruments, as well as environmental, social and economic impacts.
+The Native Vegetation Panel Clearing must approve any clearing that exceeds the Biodiversity Offset Scheme threshold.
+The proposed clearing must be assessed using Biodiversity Assessment Method.
+When assessing an application, the panel must consider relevant provisions in development control plans and environmental planning instruments, as well as environmental, social and economic impacts.

-The BOS is triggered by activities that meet certain thresholds for significant impacts on biodiversity.
+The Biodiversity Offset Scheme is triggered by activities that meet certain thresholds for significant impacts on biodiversity.
 The thresholds for the clearing of vegetation are:

 - 25 ha on land with a minimum lot size less than 1 ha